 “We can proudly present a geothermal power project successfully executed with the coordinated effort by Icelandic professionals, supplemented by high quality equipment suppliers.
 Special thanks to M+M Turbinentechnik along with our Icelandic subcontractors Deilir Technical Services, Orkusýn and PSC.”, says Snorri Einarsson, Managing Director, Technology & Engineering of GEG.

-Green Energy Geothermal (GEG) is a pioneer in geothermal modular power plant technology.
+GEG is a pioneer in geothermal modular power plant technology.
 Delivered on an EPC/ turn-key basis, GEG’s solution allows for an approach to geothermal power development using modules, commissioned on site in a short period of time.
 It enables a reduction in capital cost and project risk, providing a quicker payback on investment.
 The company offers plant sizes from 3.5 MWe to 10 MWe in single or twin turbine set-ups.
 Since 2011, GEG has successfully built and delivered 16 geothermal wellhead power plants with a total installed power generation capacity of 86 MWe.

 See the official release by Landsvirkjun